sojojo/trobs/README.md

 ## Notes

-Need to use Selenium because Obsidian is a dynamic site.
+Needed to use Selenium because Obsidian is a dynamic site.
 Parse with Beautiful Soup.

-Highlighting is not functional because I am using metadata to populate value, but only `chunk_html` is highlighted
+Highlighting is not functional because I am using metadata to populate values, but only `chunk_html` is highlighted

 Download counts were not scraped.

+Scraper does not include all plugins: the Obsidian plugin page updates and removes results dynamically according to current view, and it's challenging to scrape all data under those conditions.

-I did not implement paging.
+I did not implement paging in the search results (limited to `page_size` in search request).

-## Installation
+## Installation and Usage

 ### Scraper/ Chunker